5 Store-Bought Treats That Are Better than Anything You Can Bake

-- Pepperidge Farm Milano Cookies, $3 for a 6-ounce bag: My grandmother always stocked her pantry with these cookies before I'd visit as a kid.
+- Pepperidge Farm Milano Mint Cookies, $3 for a 7-ounce bag: My grandmother always stocked her pantry with the original versions of these cookies.
 I was told they were special cookies and to be savored.
 She was right.
-I still eat them slowly as an adult and my guests are always pumped to see them on the table.
+As an adult, I still eat them slowly and find that the only thing better than a Milano cookie is a mint one.

-Talenti Gelato Mediterranean Mint, $4.50 for 1 pint: If you can, always make your own ice cream (see: How To Make Classic Ice Cream at Home), but also supplement with this creamy, minty gelato.
+Talenti Caramel Cookie Crunch Gelato, $4.99 for 1 pint at Target: If you can, always make your own ice cream (see: How To Make Classic Ice Cream at Home), but also supplement with this creamy, crunchy, salty gelato.
 Or really, any flavor from Talenti.

 What are your favorite store-bought goodies?